 With that contextual background, let’s take another look at our often misused text from Colossians 3:

-Study of the passage above reveals that “love” in verse 19 is the word “agape.”
-There were many different words for “love” in Greek, the language used to write the new testament.
+A deeper study of this passage reveals that the word translated as “love” in verse 19 is the word “agape.”
+There were many different words for “love” in Greek, the language used to write the New Testament.
 Some of them are for friendship, others for sexual passion, still others for love of self, but there is one “love” that stands above all the rest: agape.

-Paul is actually using Colossians 3:18 and 19 as parallel commands: “lay everything down for each other, including your life.”
+Paul uses Colossians 3:18 and 19 as parallel commands: “lay everything down for each other, including your life.”
 Mutual submission and sacrifice is what the Bible teaches, not unilateral submission or the debased sexism that is taught in many churches today.

 Secular culture, both then and now, tells us to always fight for power in our relationships, but God’s Word says the opposite.
 As society screams at us to keep the upper hand at all costs, Jesus is quietly whispering, “There is no greater love than to lay down your life.”
 (John 15:13)